daksh0110/daksh0110/README.md

 # 💫 About Me:
-I am currently working all sort of projects toyself familiarized with different sort of technologies
+I am currently working all sort of projects to make myself familiarized with different sort of technologies

 ## 🌐 Socials: